Psychosocial Support Services

 Limitations:

-Nutritional counseling, assessment, and/or care planning cannot be provided by a Texas-licensed registered dietitian (RD) under this service category.
-Services provided by an RD are considered Medical Nutrition Therapy.
+A Texas licensed dietician (LD) may not provide nutritional counseling, assessment, or care planning under this service category.
+Services provided by an LD are Medical Nutrition Therapy.

 Services: